Nurse Entry to Practice (NETP) / New Entry to Specialist Programmes (NESP)

 Orientation / clinical workload sharing

-Our priority at Taranaki DHB is to ensure new graduates feel supported and welcomed.
-NETP graduates are welcomed with a Powhiri at the beginning of their orientation.
-An introduction to the DHB and the NETP programme is facilitated in the first week.
+Our priority at Te Whatu Ora Taranaki is to ensure new graduates feel supported and welcomed.
+New graduates are welcomed with a Whakatau at the beginning of their orientation.
+An introduction to the region and the new graduate programmes is facilitated in the first week.
 Following on from this week graduates will be orientated to their clinical area by their senior clinical nursing team and preceptor.
-It is anticipated that graduates will complete clinical workload sharing within 4-6 weeks of starting their clinical placement.
+It is anticipated that graduates will complete clinical workload sharing within 6 weeks of starting their clinical placement.

 NETP/NESP registered nurses will have preceptor support for the duration of the programme.
 Preceptors are experienced registered nurses who have undertaken relevant Preceptor training.
 Preceptors will work closely with the NETP/NESP registered nurse to assist them with the application of knowledge, clinical reasoning and skill development providing constructive feedback, and facilitating critical and reflective practice to enable further practice development.